zdravkov/kendo-docs/getting-started/kendo-mobile-faq.md

 A: This can happen when Kendo UI Mobile application is initialized multiple times - like for instance when the initialization occurs in the _Layout.cshtml page of an ASP.NET MVC project.
 Mobile application should be initialized only once to be able to function properly.

+### Q: Widget event fires multiple times, why is that?

+A: This can happen when the mobile widget is initialized multiple times.
+A common mistake that developers make is to build the widget at the show event of the View.
+Kendo UI Mobile widgets should be initialized **only once** - at the init event of their View **or** via data-attributes in the mark-up.

 ## iOS

 ### Q: My TabStrip looks different on different versions of the OS or even between iPad and iPhone, why?